bpulluta/energy-workforce-ai-robotics/README.md

 # Hydropower RAI Workforce Data

 This repository contains the publication data package created by National Laboratory of the Rockies (NLR) for the hydropower Robotics-and-AI workforce study.
-It is intentionally minimal: one CSV dataset, one codebook, and concise documentation for citation.

 ## At A Glance